x

 They are anticipated to be at the aquarium for 3 to 6 months.

 "What is really nice about working with the aquarium is that they have all the correct facilities in order to house corals.
-They are very sensitive creatures and we're able to work with the aquarium to make sure they have the perfect conditions here in order to make sure they survive and thrive," said Dr. Keisha Bahr Chair for Coral Reef & Ocean Health at Texas A&M University - Corpus Christi.
+They are very sensitive creatures and we're able to work with the aquarium to make sure they have the perfect conditions here in order to make sure they survive and thrive," said Dr. Keisha Bahr, Chair for Coral Reef and Ocean Health for the Harte Research Institute at Texas A&M University-Corpus Christi.

 Another aspect of research that is ongoing is genetic replication of an endangered coral called the Staghorn Coral which has been near genetic extinction due to global warming in Florida.
 They are going to be replicated here in Texas as a safeguard.